aws-samples/the-aws-step-functions-workshop/content/module-8/step-4/index.en.md

 }
 :::

-- Inspect the **Execution event history** to view a list of S3 buckets.
-You should find one that starts with `univesalsdkintegrationbucket-`.
+- Inspect the **Execution event history** to view a list events and find one called **TaskSucceeded**.
+Click to expand this event and you should find a list of S3 buckets with one named `univesalsdkintegrationbucket-`.

 ::alert[**Congratulations!** You have successfully completed an AWS SDK service integration.]{type="success"}